William Seward Burroughs I: Personal life

 Burroughs was the son of a mechanic and worked with machines throughout his childhood.
-While he was still a small boy, his parents moved to Auburn, New York, where he and his brothers were educated in the public school system.
+While a small boy, his parents moved to Auburn, New York, where he and his brothers were educated in public schools.

 He married his wife, Ida (née Selover) in 1879.
 They had two sons and two daughters: Jennie, Horace, Mortimer (father of William S. Burroughs II), and Helen.

 Inventor

-In 1875, he started working as a clerk in a bank.
-Much of his job consisted of long hours reviewing ledgers for errors.
-At this time, Burroughs became interested in developing an adding machine.
-At the bank, there had been a number of prototypes, but in inexperienced users' hands, they would sometimes give incorrect and even outrageously wrong answers.
-Burroughs' did not find his clerical work agreeable, as he was fond of, and talented, with mechanics.
-After seven years working as a clerk at the bank, he resigned.
+In 1875, he started working as a bank clerk.
+Much of his job consisted of laboriously reviewing ledgers for errors.
+Burroughs then became interested in developing an adding machine.
+At the bank, there had been a number of prototypes, but in inexperienced hands, they would sometimes give incorrect answers.
+Burroughs' did not find his clerical work agreeable, as he was fond of mechanics.
+He resigned after seven years working as a clerk.

-In the early 1880s, Burroughs was advised by a doctor to move to an area with a warmer climate; he moved to St. Louis, Missouri where he obtained a job in the Boyer Machine Shop.
-These new surroundings, which appealed to him more, hastened the development of an idea he had already, of an adding machine.
-His new job gave him the opportunity to build his prototype of the adding machine.
+In the early 1880s, Burroughs was advised by a doctor to move to an area with a warmer climate.
+He moved to St. Louis, Missouri where he worked in the Boyer Machine Shop.
+These new surroundings hastened the development of an existing idea: an adding machine.
+His new job gave him the opportunity to build his prototype.
 Accuracy was the foundation of his work.
-He made his design drawings on metal plates, to prevent distortion.
+He made his design drawings on metal plates to prevent distortion.

-Burroughs filed his first patent, for the invention of a "calculating machine" in 1885.
+Burroughs filed his first patent for the invention of a "calculating machine" in 1885.
 It was designed to ease the monotony of clerical arithmetic.
-By 1890, the machines were well known in the banking industry, and adoption was spreading.
+By 1890, they were well known in the banking industry, and adoption spread.

 Company founder

 Burroughs founded the American Arithmometer Company in 1886.
-After his death, partner John Boyer renamed the business, calling it the Burroughs Adding Machine Company, from 1904 onward.
+After his death, in 1904 partner John Boyer renamed the business the Burroughs Adding Machine Company.

 He was awarded the Franklin Institute's John Scott Legacy Medal shortly before his death.
 He was posthumously inducted into the National Inventors Hall of Fame.
 He was the grandfather of Beat Generation writer William S. Burroughs and great-grandfather of William S. Burroughs Jr., who was also a writer.

 Burroughs also received a patent for an electric alarm clock in 1892.

 He died in Citronelle, Mobile County, Alabama and was interred in Bellefontaine Cemetery in St. Louis, Missouri.